Seasonable Temps Return - KION546

 WEATHER STORY

 The strong upper-level ridge of high pressure will begin to weaken.
-Temperatures will start to ease for inland locations, while coastal temperatures will continue to hover around seasonable averages.
+Temperatures will ease for inland locations as we head into the weekend.
+Coastal temperatures on the other hand, will continue to hover around seasonable averages.
 The marine layer will also deepen with the strengthening of onshore flow, which could mean more gray skies along the coast pushing slightly inland.

-Overnight: Widespread low clouds push into the valleys.
-Fog and drizzle possible.
-Lows in the 40s-50s.

 Friday: Clouds will slowly taper off in the morning.
 Inland locations will see mostly sunny skies a few linger clouds possible, while coastal locations will remain partly cloudy with a bit more clearing on the north side of the bay.
-Temperatures will still be toasty for portions of South Monterey County.
-Highs will be in the 50's and 60s for the south side of the bay, 60s and 70s for the north side, with 80s-90s inland; a few 100s possible.
-Breezy at times along the coast, gusty inland during the late afternoon/ early evening.
+Temperatures will still be warm for interior portions of South Monterey County.
+Highs will be in the 50's and 60s for the south side of the bay, 60s and 70s for the north side, with 80s-90s inland.
+A light breeze at times along the coast, gusty inland during the late afternoon/ early evening.

-Extended Forecast: A through of low pressure will start to dig down northwest of the state.
-This will drop temperatures back to seasonable for inland locations starting early next week, while coastal locations could drop slightly below normal.
-We'll be between the two systems, with a ridge to our east, which could increase winds for both the coast and valleys.
+Overnight: Another round of widespread low clouds.
+Fog and drizzle possible.
+Lows mainly in the 50s with a few 40s.

+Extended Forecast: Morning and evening low clouds continue throughout the weekend.
+Inland temperatures will continue to cool off slightly as we head past the weekend and into the middle of next week.

 -------------------------------------------------------------------------